 The University of Michigan Biological Station is a field station located on Douglas Lake in Pellston, Michigan.
 Founded in 1909, the Biological Station has been a leader in field research for over 100 years.
-This campus, situated on 10,000 acres, allows students and faculty to work closely to study environmental change and are working to develop interdisciplinary solutions to the environmental problems that we face as a planet.
+This campus, situated on 10,000 acres, allows students and faculty to work closely to study environmental change and to develop interdisciplinary solutions to the environmental problems that we face as a planet.

 This guide will highlight some of the resources that are most commonly used at the Biological Station.

-The Biological Station library has 3 main areas.
+The Biological Station library has two floors:

 Upstairs- All books that are classified with Library of Congress Classification are housed upstairs.
 These tend to be the newest books in the collection.
 There are also counters and seats for private study.